 J.G.
 Preston was born in Ohio, started school in Tennessee and then lived in Kentucky before spending his adolescence on Long Island.
-He went to college in Minnesota and lived there for the better part of 30 years before moving to California in 2005.
-He now lives in Benicia, in the San Francisco Bay area.
+He went to college in Minnesota and lived there for the better part of 30 years.

-He has had driver’s licenses, under three different names, in New York, Ohio, Pennsylvania (where he never actually lived), Idaho, Minnesota and California.
+He has had driver’s licenses, under three different names, in New York, Ohio, Pennsylvania (where he never actually lived), Idaho, Minnesota, California and New Mexico.

-J.G. is not on his birth certificate, but it is on his Social Security card, and no, he won’t tell you what it stands for.
+J.G. is not on his birth certificate, but it is on his Social Security card (one of them), and no, he won’t tell you what it stands for.
 (But if you guess correctly he will acknowledge it.
 Only nobody has ever guessed correctly.)
-And he has more names than just the J and the G.
+And he has more names than just the J and the G (and they’re all on his other Social Security card).

 He worked for the Strat-o-Matic Game Company during the summers while he was in high school (if that doesn’t mean anything to you, well, it probably won’t do any good to try explaining) and started his first on-air radio job right after graduating from high school at age 17.
 Some snapshots of his work experience since then: